python-poetry/poetry/docs/_index.md

+---
+title: "Introduction"
+draft: false
+type: docs
+layout: "single"

+menu:
+  docs:
+    weight: 0
+---

 # Introduction

-Poetry is a tool for dependency management and packaging in Python.
+Poetry is a tool for **dependency management** and **packaging** in Python.
 It allows you to declare the libraries your project depends on and it will manage (install/update) them for you.